Thaniana/MemoryColorGame/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

+One thing I would really love to implement is the optional timer feature, ie give the user limited time to do their turn.
+I struggled in implementing this due to the timer positioning in the code.
+I tried for a couple hours but given more time I would love to work on this and get it working.

 One feature I would love to add is to have variable levels of difficulty that could be chosen by the user, this would affect the speed, the number of boxes and the length of the pattern.
 A nice way to implement this would be to start at a central home page where we would select the difficulty after which the user would be guided to the game page, with the correct number of squares on the page.
 This I believe could be done through the strategies learned in the pre work.

+To further enhance this game picking up from my implementation of using animals other things like alphabets numbers could be used for kids and maybe things like alphabets, words etcetra could be added for adults trying to learn something new.
+The homepage a I have described above could be used to choose which one we want to choose.

 Another good practice and chance to learn react would be to do the same thing using react, which I believe would combine the html and javascript files.